zenkay/personal-blog/php/wp-content/plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.4.23 =
+* Fixed: App passwords in two-factor authentication will now correctly authenticate themselves.

+= 4.4.22 =
+* New Pro Feature: Temporary privilege escalation

+= 4.4.21 =
+* Enhancement: More time/date information is now shown in the logs for file change scanning
+* Fixed: Filechange will no longer show false positives with every change in DST (although this will cause run round of such notifications on update).
+* Fixed: Link to malware scanning logs will work.

+= 4.4.20 =
+* New Pro Feature: File change scanning will now compare WordPress core files to the WordPress.org repository.
+* Fixed: Make sure php_gid is always defined to prevent error message if the function is not usable.
+* Fixed: Link to BackupBuddy in admin bar will now work correctly.

+= 4.4.18 =
+* New Pro Feature: Dashboard widget.
+Get important information and handle user blocking right from the WordPress Dashboard.
+* Fixed: When using wp-cron for file checking cron check will run daily instead of hourly.

+= 4.4.16 =
+* Fixed: Error on line 1312 when iThemes API is actived with version 4.4.15

+= 4.4.15 =
+* Enhancement: File change summary emails are more concise and will avoid extra information
+* Fixed: Hide backend will now work with Jetpack's JSON API authorization.
+* Fixed: Option to change user ID 1 will correctly disappear when not present
+* Fixed: Removed empty user agent from default blacklist to avoid issues with external services
+* Fixed: File change folder check will no longer scan directories outside of ABSPATH for any reason
+* Fixed: Adding define( 'ITSEC_FILE_CHANGE_CRON', true ); to wp-config.php will cause the file change scanner to only run once daily via wp-cron.
+* Fixed: Compatibility issue where strong password enforcement could cause an error if passwords are changed outside of the core of WordPress
+* Fixed: Lost password url should now be correct on multisite.
+* Fixed: fixed duplicate ID issue from user_id_exists calls.
+* Fixed: Fixed an error in the lockout module that results in an error for users of multisite
+* Fixed: Notification emails will no longer send if not turned on
+* Fixed: Duplicate messages will not be allowed in digest emails
+* Fixed: Duplicate digest emails will have a far lesser chance of sending
+* Fixed: User lockout count in email notifications will now be correct

 = 4.4.13 =
 * Enhancement: Default log rotation changed from 30 days to 14 days